Long Before Cambridge Analytica And Facebook, Simulmatics Linked Data And Politics

 Simulmatics, she argues, is "a missing link in the history of technology," the antecedent to Facebook, Google and Amazon and to algorithms that attempt to forecast who will commit crimes or get good grades.
 "It lurks behind the screen of every device," she writes.

-If Then presents Simulmatics as both ahead of its time and, more often than not, overpromising and under-delivering.
+If Then presents Simulmatics as both ahead of its time and, more often than not, overpromising and underdelivering.
 The company was the brainchild of Ed Greenfield, an advertising executive straight out of Mad Men, who believed computers could help Democrats recapture the White House.

 He wanted to create a model of the voting population that could tell you how voters would respond to whatever a candidate did or said.
-The name Simulmatics was a contraction of "simulation" and "automation."
+The name Simulmatics was a portmanteau of "simulation" and "automation."
 As Greenfield explained it to investors, Lepore writes: "The Company proposes to engage principally in estimating probable human behavior by the use of computer technology."

-The People Machine was originally built to analyze huge amounts of data ahead of the 1960 election, in what Lepore describes as, at the time, "the largest political science research project in American history."
+The People Machine was originally built to analyze huge amounts of data ahead of the 1960 election in what Lepore describes as, at the time, "the largest political science research project in American history."

 Using surveys, Simulmatics chopped voters into 480 categories, such as "Midwestern, rural, Protestant, lower income, female," compared these against four years of election returns, and started making predictions.
-It's the kind of analysis we take for granted in today's world of data-driven, micro-targeted political campaigns, but at the time it was new and unproven.
+It's the kind of analysis we take for granted in today's world of data-driven, microtargeted political campaigns, but at the time it was new and unproven.

 The company ended up producing three reports for the Kennedy campaign, although it's unclear how much impact its work had.
 Many of its recommendations were "fairly commonplace political wisdom among his close circle of advisers," Lepore reports, like suggesting Kennedy address anti-Catholic prejudice head-on.
 "There's a lot of bluster and nonsense in the archival trail left behind by flimflam men," she notes.

-But that didn't stop Greenfield and his colleagues from claiming credit for Kennedy's victory, sparking fears over the computer-powered manipulation of democracy.
+But that didn't stop Greenfield and his colleagues from claiming credit for Kennedy's victory, sparking fears about the computer-powered manipulation of democracy.
 "A secretly designed robot campaign strategist nicknamed a 'people-machine' was said today to have been put to work by President-Elect John F. Kennedy's top advisers to suggest alternative methods of influencing voters," one wire service reported.
 Kennedy's press secretary flatly denied it, saying, "We did not use the machine.
 Nor were the machine studies made for us."

 Greenfield, according to Lepore, "didn't believe in bad publicity."
 He took Simulmatics public in 1961 and began pitching the company's prediction services to media companies, advertising agencies and the government.

-Soon, Simulmatics went to Vietnam, thanks to the political connections of another co-founder, Ithiel de Sola Pool, an MIT political scientist whose research interests included groundbreaking work on social networks.
-In Saigon, the Pentagon gave the company a contract to evaluate its counterinsurgency efforts to win the "hearts and minds"of the Vietnamese population.
-Simulmatics made a lot of money but didn't appear to produce much of any value, and the defense department eventually canceled the contract.
+Soon, Simulmatics went to Vietnam, thanks to the political connections of another co-founder, Ithiel de Sola Pool, a political scientist at the Massachusetts Institute of Technology whose research included groundbreaking work on social networks.
+In Saigon, the U.S. Defense Department gave the company a contract to evaluate its counterinsurgency efforts to win the "hearts and minds" of the Vietnamese population.
+Simulmatics made a lot of money but didn't appear to produce much of any value, and the Pentagon eventually canceled the contract.

-Back in the U.S., Simulmatics tried its hand at predicting race riots in Rochester, New York — with dubious results — and won a contract to contribute to the landmark Kerner Commission investigating the causes of racial unrest (its report used only part of Simulmatics' work).
+Back in the U.S., Simulmatics tried its hand at predicting race riots in Rochester, N.Y. — with dubious results — and won a contract to contribute to the landmark Kerner Commission investigating the causes of racial unrest (its report used only part of Simulmatics' work).

 Lepore weaves her narrative across continents and through time with engaging, conversational prose.
 Her characters' personalities, families, affairs, fights and constant gossiping come alive, thanks to extensive troves of family papers and interviews with those closest to them.

-At the same time, she braids in the larger context: the fracturing of the Democratic party over the civil rights movement, the drama of the Cuban Missile Crisis, the upheaval of the anti-war movement on college campuses, the shattering impact of the assassinations of John F. Kennedy, Martin Luther King Jr. and Bobby Kennedy, the death of mid-century liberal idealism.
+At the same time, she braids in the larger context: the fracturing of the Democratic Party over the civil rights movement, the drama of the Cuban missile crisis, the upheaval of the anti-war movement on college campuses, the shattering impact of the assassinations of John F. Kennedy, Martin Luther King Jr. and Bobby Kennedy, the death of midcentury liberal idealism.

 But at the heart of the book is a dissonance that Lepore never really resolves.
 How much did Simulmatics matter?
-Was it "effective but sinister," as portrayed in a best-selling thriller by Eugene Burdick, a political scientist who had worked with Greenfield?
-Or, as the Kennedy campaign contended, was it "ineffective and duplicitous?"
+Was it "effective but sinister," as portrayed in a bestselling thriller by Eugene Burdick, a political scientist who had worked with Greenfield?
+Or, as the Kennedy campaign contended, was it "ineffective and duplicitous"?

 Much of the evidence points toward the latter.
 Simulmatics went bankrupt in 1970.
 "Data was scarce.
 Models were weak.
 Computers were slow," Lepore concludes.
 "The machine faltered, and the men who built it could not repair it."